drjerry/mfrs/README.md

      training data from a file, performs Stochastic Gradient Descent (for a specified number of epochs) and writes the model to a file.

-  1. Raw data is read in text format, where each record is a triple `<i,j, r>` that represents the entry `r[i,j]` of a "ratings" matrix.
+  1. Raw data is read in text format, where each record is a triple `<i,j,r>` that represents the entry `r[i,j]` of a "ratings" matrix.

   3. A fitted model is represented as a